-This course introduces students to communication strategies used while building their oral proficiency skills with a Spanish speaker.
+This course introduces students to conversational communication strategies while building oral proficiency skills in a small group situation with a Spanish speaking group leader.
 The course will include practice with structures and vocabulary presented in grammar courses.
 Students will develop the ability to understand and implement conversational Spanish through the use of vocabulary and idiomatic expressions.

-ADVISORY: SPA 156C with a grade of "P" or equivalent.
+ADVISORY: SPA 122A with a grade of "P" or the equivalent.